-Mr. GEORGE SUAREZ (Legal Immigrant): They have been alarming the people.
+GEORGE SUAREZ: They have been alarming the people.
 They're calling them criminals.

 DEL BARCO: That's what the politicians say.

-Ms. SANDY CLOSE (Executive Director, New American Media): They're alarmed by what they feel is the substance and tone of the debate, creating an anti- immigrant sentiment that was on the rise.
+SANDY CLOSE: They're alarmed by what they feel is the substance and tone of the debate, creating an anti- immigrant sentiment that was on the rise.
 And many of them told the pollsters that they had been personally impacted.

-Mr. MARK KRIKORIAN (Executive Director, Center for Immigration Studies): It was clearly a very biased poll.
+MARK KRIKORIAN: It was clearly a very biased poll.